Aidan Heslop

-Aidan Heslop (born 18 April 2002) is a British diver and high diver who competes internationally representing Wales and Great Britain.
-At the 2018 Commonwealth Games he competed representing Wales, finishing 6th in the 10 metre platform and 12th in the 3 metre springboard.
-In 2021, he won the gold medal in the 27 metre high dive at the Abu Dhabi Aquatics Festival representing Great Britain, performing the highest difficulty dive, a 6.2 degree of difficulty, in history.
+Aidan Heslop (born 18 April, 2002) is a British diver and high diver who competes internationally, representing Wales and Great Britain.
+In 2024, he won gold in the men's high dive at the 2024 World Aquatics Championships.

+At the 2018 Commonwealth Games, he competed representing Wales, finishing 6th in the 10 metre platform and 12th in the 3 metre springboard.
+In 2021, he won the gold medal in the 27 metre high dive at the Abu Dhabi Aquatics Festival, representing Great Britain and performing the highest difficulty dive, a 6.2 degree of difficulty, in history.
 He placed sixth in the inaugural men's high dive at the 2022 European Aquatics Championships.